Dataflow Models

 Tools

+Many analysis algorithms for Timed Data Flow graphs are implemented in SDF3 [2].
 The Computation Modeling Workbench supports modeling and analysis of Timed Data Flow models.
 The analysis implemented in the work bench uses the cmlib open source library for analysis of different computational models.
+More details about timed data flow models can be found in the Lecture notes on Dataflow modeling and Max-Plus algebra used in the course Computational Modeling (5XIE0).

 And here are some related exam problems.